 Reading: Free Food For Millionaires

-As a second generation Singaporean, my grandparents from China/Java made it to Singapore to build a life here, my grandmothers survived the Japanese Occupation in 1945 and the effects of the second world war – the suffering and baggage continues through generations.
+As a second-generation Singaporean, my grandparents from China/Java made it to Singapore to build a life here, my grandmothers survived the Japanese Occupation in 1945 and the effects of the second world war – the suffering and baggage continue through generations.
 They say suffering is handed down 7 generations before it can be eradicated – if at all.

 The anxiety, the fear of being not enough, the mentality of lack, poverty and hardship and the constant struggle against guilt and filial piety.
-The book’s protagonist brings out all the feels in me.
+Free Food for Millionaires’ protagonist brings out all the feels in me.
 I am angry, sad, disappointed and anxious all at once, following her through her journey of young adulthood and navigating the world.american korean, books, free food for millionaires, life, migrants, Min Jin Lee, reading, USA